bparanj/crystal/computer/networking/osi.md

 | 7.
 Application | Process and present data to user |

-This table illustrates how the encrypted data moves up the OSI layers on the client side, with decryption typically occurring at the Presentation layer.
+This table illustrates how the encrypted data moves up the OSI layers on the client side, with decryption  occurring at the Presentation layer.

 Key Takeaways:

 1. The process flows from top to bottom on the server side, and from bottom to top on the client side.
 2. Encryption and decryption usually occur at layer 6 (Presentation) using protocols like SSL/TLS.
 3. Each layer adds its own headers or processing on the server side, which are then checked and removed in reverse order on the client side.
-4. The actual transmission occurs at the Physical layer (layer 1).
+4. The  transmission occurs at the Physical layer (layer 1).
 5. The Session layer (layer 5) ensures the connection remains active throughout the process.
 6. The Transport layer (layer 4) handles segmentation on the server side and reassembly on the client side.